-Press the power button or [ (REC) to turn on the camera.
+1. Press the power button or [ (REC) to turn on the camera.

-- If the camera is in the PLAY mode when it turns on, the message "There are no files." will appear if you do not have any images stored in memory yet.
-In addition, the icon will be visible at the top of the display.
-If this happens, press [ ☐] (REC) to enter the currently selected recording mode.
+- This causes the image and the auto recording icon ( ) to appear on the monitor screen, and then enters the currently selected recording mode.
+If the auto recording icon ( ) is not displayed, use the procedure on page 89 to select the "Auto" scene.
+This should cause the auto recording icon to appear. - If the camera is in the PLAY mode when it turns on. the message "There are no files." will appear if you do not have any images stored in memory yet.
+In addition, the licon will be visible at the top of the display.
+If this happens, press [ (REC) to enter the currently selected recording mode.

-- Compose the image on the monitor screen so the main subject is within the focus frame. - The focusing range of the camera depends on focus mode you are using (page 74).
+- 2. Compose the image on the monitor screen so the main subject is within the focus frame - · The focusing range of the camera depends on focus mode vou are using (page 74).